 Kainjoo will promptly and appropriately investigate all reported potential violations with the highest degree of confidentiality possible under the circumstances.
 If Kainjoo determines, after investigation, that a violation has occurred, it will take the action that it believes is appropriate and required by law.

 This could include disciplinary actions against or prosecution of the parties involved.
-Disciplinary action will vary depending on the circumstances but may range from counseling to contractual termination.
+Disciplinary action will vary depending on the circumstances but may range from counselling to contractual termination.
 The company investigates all allegations and takes decisive action even though this may not be evident to others in the organization.

-Kainjoo will not engage in or tolerate any retaliation against an Employee who has reported a potential violation under this Code of Conduct or cooperated with an investigation into reported misconduct in good faith.
+Kainjoo will not engage in or tolerate any retaliation against an employee who has reported a potential violation under this Code of Conduct or cooperated with an investigation into reported misconduct in good faith.
 However, filing a report, which the Employee knows or should know to be false, is prohibited and subjects that Employee to appropriate discipline, which could include termination.